-PROXY STATEMENT FOR ANNUAL MEETING OF STOCKHOLDERS To Be Held on June 16, 2017 at 8:30 a.m.
+PROXY STATEMENT FOR ANNUAL MEETING OF STOCKHOLDERS To Be Held on June 29, 2016 at 8:30 a.m.
 P.D.T.

-This Proxy Statement is furnished to the stockholders of NetREIT, Inc. a Maryland corporation, in connection with the solicitation by the Board of Directors of the Company (the "Board" or "Board of Directors") of your proxy to be voted at the 2017 annual meeting of the stockholders of the Company (the "Annual Meeting") to be held on Friday, June 16, 2017 at 8:30 a.m., P.D.T., at our corporate headquarters, 1282 Pacific Oaks Place, Escondido, California, 92029 and at any postponements or adjournments thereof.
-References in this Proxy Statement to "the Company," "NetREIT," "we," "us," "our" or like terms also refer to NetREIT, Inc. The mailing address of our principal executive office is 1282 Pacific Oaks Place, Escondido, California 92029.
-As described in detail in this Proxy Statement, in addition to mailing copies of our proxy materials to our stockholders, we have chosen to also deliver this Proxy Statement, its accompanying proxy materials, and our 2016 Annual Report (the "Annual Report") electronically by posting them on our website and mailing either Notices of Internet Availability of Proxy Materials or full set proxy materials to stockholders on or about April 21, 2017.
+This Proxy Statement is furnished to the stockholders of NetREIT, Inc. a Maryland corporation, in connection with the solicitation by the Board of Directors of the Company (the "Board" or "Board of Directors") of your proxy to be voted at the 2016 annual meeting of the stockholders of the Company (the "Annual Meeting") to be held on Wednesday, June 29, 2016 at 8:30 a.m., P.D.T., at our corporate headquarters, 1282 Pacific Oaks Place, Escondido, California, 92029 and at any postponements or adjournments thereof.
+References in this Proxy Statement to "the Company," "NetREIT," "we," "us," "our" or like terms also refer to NetREIT, Inc. The mailing address of our corporate office is 1282 Pacific Oaks Place, Escondido, California 92029.
+As described in detail in this Proxy Statement, in addition to mailing copies of our proxy materials to our stockholders, we have chosen to also deliver this Proxy Statement, its accompanying proxy materials, and our 2015 Annual Report (the "Annual Report") electronically by posting them on our website and mailing either Notices of Internet Availability of Proxy Materials or full set proxy materials to stockholders on or about April 11, 2016.
 This Proxy Statement and the accompanying proxy materials (together with our Annual Report) are also posted on our website at www.netreit.com.